 Whoever said ‘losing takes away the one thing a boxer needs, confidence’ doesn’t know Tyrone McKenna [21(6)-2(0)-1].

-The Belfast boxer suffered points reverse to bitter rival Ohara Davies last time out.
+The Belfast light welter suffered points reverse to bitter rival Ohara Davies last time out.

-It was a reverse against a fighter he had called to fight and promised to defeat for three years – and a loss in a fight with a career-changing contract with Top Rank on the line.
+It was a reverse against a fighter he had called to fight and promised to defeat for three years – and a loss in a fight with a career-changing contract with Top Rank said to be on the line.

-The 30-year-old colourful character jumps straight in against an undefeated Kazakh fighter in Dubai this weekend.
+The 31-year-old colourful character jumps straight in against an undefeated Kazakh fighter on the eagerly anticipated Féile Fight Night come August 6th.

-Granted ‘Da Kazakh Kid’ hasn’t any big names on his resume but it’s still anything but an ‘ease your way back in’ clash.
+Granted ‘Da Kazakh Kid’ hasn’t any big names on his resume but he has power and it’sl anything but an ‘ease your way back in’ clash.

 “Whats a routine comeback really?
-To fight a low-level journeyman. or have a warm-up fight?
-I believe they are the most pointless things about the sport it’s never interested me,” he told Irish-boxing.com.
+To fight a low-level journeyman?
+To have a warm-up fight?
+I believe they are the most pointless things about the sport, it’s never interested me,” he told Irish-boxing.com.

 “You get beat so now you’ve to fight someone shit?
 No thanks.
 I’m a high-level fighter and I want to be in big fights and big fights only.
 My manager Jamie [Conlan] knew that and produced what I wanted.
-Straight in no butter, WBO Intercontinental title online, undefeated Kasak, hard puncher, I’ll take that every day of the week.
-That’s what gets me outta my pajamas in the morning.”
+Straight in, no bother, WBO Intercontinental title on the line, undefeated Kazakh, hard puncher, I’ll take that every day of the week.”

 Turarov’s record makes for good reading, but without too much knowledge of his opponents to date, it’s hard to gauge how good he really is.